fowazalghamdi/z1x-xrp-wallet/docs/reactjs-bad-idea.md

 This means that whole sections of HTML code is written in files where it does not belong!!!!!!!
 Only the smallest snippets of HTML are acceptable in a JavaScript file, when used within the $.html(); function of jQuery or other functions which output the code.
-Mixing Html with JS code is a very very very bad idea. youtu.be/eKQ6JnmvNfA
+Mixing Html with JS code is a [very very very bad idea](https://youtu.be/eKQ6JnmvNfA).

 IT's NOT STANDARDS COMPLIANT